 Let’s take the BMW 1 Series with Harman Kardon audio as an example.

 The BMW 1 Series is a great car, but in my opinion has one of the worst sounding audio systems out there.
-Naturally we can replace the speakers with the likes of Eton or Rainbow; that will make it sound better but we haven’t addressed the real problem of the HK amplifier.
+Naturally we can replace the speakers with the likes of Eton, Audison or XFire; that will make it sound better but we haven’t addressed the real problem of the HK amplifier.
 This amplifier has been designed for a specific purpose; to make the stock BMW speakers sound OK while protecting them from overzealous use of the bass control.
 You may have noticed that when you try to turn up the bass the sound gets muddy sounding.
 This is because the amplifier is not turning up the bass, but instead is turning down the treble.

 No, if we want a great sounding audio system this amplifier has to go.
 But what about the MOST ring and all the chimes, tones and announcements generated by the car, won’t we lose them?
 What we need is a device that can read the signals on the MOST ring and interpret the different information streams separating out the audio from the vehicle data.
 This device must be able to play the different vehicle announcements exactly as the makers intended while providing a clean digital audio signal.
 Ideally it should be programmable so that updates and even different vehicle configurations can be accommodated without the need to change the interface.
 It should also be capable of being invisible to diagnostic tools to prevent device errors.